18F/C2/app/views/help/email_filtering.md

 ## First, select the C2 request messages to filter.

-1. Enter the following into the search bar at the top of your inbox: `from:communicart.sender@gsa.gov`
+1. Enter the following into the search bar at the top of your inbox: `from:c2.sender@gsa.gov`
 1. Click the _More_ button in the menu above the search results.
 In the pull-down menu, click _Create filter_.
 1. A box will open with `communicart.sender@gsa.gov` in the _From_ field.
 Click _Create filter with this search »_.
 1. Now the box will show you some different ways you can choose to filter C2 emails.